On the Equivalence Between Temporal and Static Graph Representations for Observational Predictions: Proves

 On the other hand, if we have the most expressive graph representation GNN$^+$, then we can have an injection from any non-isomorphic snapshots to unique representations.
 Since RNN is also the most expressive for finite-length sequences, there also exists an injection from finite-length sequence of snapshot representations to a final \timeandplus representation.
-Combining these two injections together, we can always get a representation injection from temporal graph space $\stT_{|\stV|, \scT, \scp}$, thus \timeandplus is also the most expressive representation family.
+Combining these two injections together, we can always get a representation injection from temporal graph space $\fmT_{|\stV|, T, p}$, thus \timeandplus is also the most expressive representation on $ \fmT_{|\stV|, T, p} $.
+Hence, both \timethenplus and \timeandplus are most-expressive representations of temporal attributed graphs with discrete time steps.